Kentico/xperience-component-starter/README.md

 ### Embedded Razor views

 The MVC Component Starter project is set-up to embed the component's Razor views into compiled DLLs to improve the component re-distribution.
 The embedding process is configured in the `Targets/Kentico.EmbeddedViews.targets` file and linked in the `MyCompany.Components.Views` project's `.csproj` file.
 Afterward, the build process searches for `.cshtml` files in the `Views` folder and embeds them into the final DLL.
-In case you make changes to the project, folder, or file names which would brake the embedding process, you need to reflect these changes in this `Kentico.EmbeddedViews.targets` file.
+In case you make changes to the project, folder, or file names which would break the embedding process, you need to reflect these changes in this `Kentico.EmbeddedViews.targets` file.

 ### Component front-end development